MasonGarza7/selenium-tests/README.md

 ## Logging and Reporting Results:
 - All Python tests have logs available in the console, the log file, and generate the report `python_basics/results/latest_report.html`
     - Drag and drop the HTML into your browser and you will see the standard pytest report.
-    - Logs are written both in the console and to the `python_basics/logs/DATE_TIME.log` file
+    - Logs are written in both the console and to the `python_basics/logs/DATE_TIME.log` file.
+- All JavaScript tests have logs available in the console, the log file, and generate the report `javascript_basics/results/report/mochawesome.html`
+    - Drag and drop the HTML into your browswer and you will see the standard MochaAwesome report.
+    - Logs are written in both the console and to the `javascript_basics/results/logs/test_run_DATE_TIME.log` file.

 ## Screenshot on Failure:
 - When a Python test fails, a screenshot is automatically captured via a Pytest hook (conftest.py).
-    - Screenshots are stored in the `python_basics/results/screenshots/` folder with timestamped file names.
+    - Screenshots are stored in the `python_basics/results/screenshots/` folder with labled, timestamped file names.
+- When a JavaScript test fails, Mocha automatically triggers a hook `testSetup.js` that captures a screenshot using `screenshot.js`.
+    - Screenshots are stored in the `javascript_basics/results/screenshots/` folder with labled, timestamped file names.

 ## Next Steps:
-- Begin the JavaScript/TypeScript sub-project
+- Begin the .NET/MSTest subproject